dakanji/RefindPlus/README.md

 ## Overview
 RefindPlus is a variant of the [rEFInd Boot Manager](https://www.rodsbooks.com/refind) incorporating various fixes and additional features.

-The current development focus is on the following units:
+The main development focus is on the following units:
 - **MacPro3,1**: Early 2008 Mac Pro
 - **MacPro4,1**: Early 2009 Mac Pro
 - **MacPro5,1**: Mid 2010 and Mid 2012 Mac Pros
-- **XServe2,1**: Early 2008 XServe
+- **Xserve2,1**: Early 2008 Xserve
-- **XServe3,1**: Early 2009 XServe
+- **Xserve3,1**: Early 2009 Xserve

-However, the enhancements are not limited in scope to these units and may be of interest to anyone requiring a capable and flexible boot manager, particularly if running MacOS.
+However, the enhancements added to RefindPlus are not limited in scope to those units and include several UEFI-PC and other Apple Mac related enhancements that may be of interest to anyone requiring a capable and flexible boot manager.

 ## Headline Features
 - Maintains feature and configuration parity with the base upstream version.